Iceberg Orders: Hiding (and Seeking) Liquidity With

 The financial world has become increasingly intricate with the evolution of trading mechanisms and strategies.
 One such mechanism that stands out is the use of iceberg orders.
 The term ‘iceberg’ itself conjures up images of massive blocks of ice, with only a small portion visible above the water’s surface.
 This visual analogy aptly represents the iceberg order type in the market.
 Designed with discretion in mind, iceberg orders are tailored to display only a fraction of a trader’s intention while the larger chunk, much like an iceberg’s hidden portion, remains obscured.

-How do Icebergs work?
+How do Icebergs Work?

 At its core, the functionality of iceberg orders is simple yet effective.
 Imagine a large institutional investor seeking to sell vast amounts of a stock without causing substantial changes to the stock price.
 They would utilize an iceberg order to do so.
 This order type breaks down the entire order into smaller chunks, revealing only one at a time in the market.
 So while the market might see a sell order for a specific quantity, behind the scenes, there’s a much larger order waiting to be executed.
 This method ensures the stock’s price remains stable by preventing other market participants from being aware of such a large order.